CI-NYC/medicaid-treatment-trends/README.md

        multi_or_na,
        White, non-hispanic.

     2. Year can take on any value from 2016-2019.
-Beneficiaries are eligible to be included in a given year if they have a 6-month followup period contained entirely within the year, which is defined by being continuously enrolled for a 6-month washout period directly before the follow-up period.
+Beneficiaries are eligible to be included in a given year if they have a 6-month follow-up period contained entirely within the year, which is defined by being continuously enrolled for a 6-month washout period directly before the follow-up period.

-    3. Chronic pain and physical disability groups are determined based on whether a beneficiary has:
+    3. Beneficiaries' physical disability or chronic pain status will be assessed within this 6-month continuous enrollment period prior to each follow-up period.
+Chronic pain and physical disability groups are determined based on whether a beneficiary has:
     - both chronic pain and physical disability
     - chronic pain alone
     - physical disability alone
     - neither

     - Code for defining the 4 groups for pain and disability is found <a href="https://github.com/CI-NYC/disability-chronic-pain/blob/93bbeb9d2edff361bf622a9889c7e1d811f0f238/scripts/07_combine_cohort/merge_final_cohort.R#L103-L106">here</a>.
 This requires two components, i) chronic pain, and ii) physical disability.
 Explanations for where to find code that defines them in the table below:

 Definitions for chronic pain and physical disability are included in the following table